Information for Artists

 Main Hall Stand Fees at 2023:

 Stand fee £315 when paying by BACS or Cheque.

 The stand fee is the same as it was in 2020.

 What size is the stand?

-It comprises of five white-painted wooden panels offering an approximate hanging space of 3.5m, with 3 spotlights.
-Plinths, tables, stools and browsers can be brought in by the artists provided they do not creep onto visitor walkways or neighbouring stands and allow visitors to view your work closely.
+It comprises of five white-painted wooden panels offering an approximate hanging space of 3.5m, New lights were purchased in 2019, they are LED and can be rotated, each stand has two.
+Plinths, tables, stools and browsers can be brought in by the artists provided they do not creep onto visitor walkways or neighbouring stands to avoid bottlenecks and allow visitors to view your work closely.